 NCERT Solutions for Class 12 Physics Chapter 15 – Free PDF Download

-The NCERT Solutions for Class 12 Physics Chapter 15 Communication Systems provided here are written by subject experts after extensive research on each and every topic to produce apt and authentic information for the students.
-If you go through the previous year question papers you will get a clear idea of questions directly asked from the book, in the examination.
-Hence, referring to these NCERT Solutions for Class 12 Physics during your preparations is a wise decision.
+The NCERT Solutions for Class 12 Physics Chapter 15 Communication Systems given here are designed by subject experts after extensive research on each and every topic to provide apt and authentic information to the students.
+If you go through the previous years’ question papers, you will get a clear idea of questions directly asked from the book in the examination.
+Hence, referring to these NCERT Solutions for Class 12 Physics during the exam preparations is a wise decision.

-This NCERT Solutions Class 12 Physics presents different varieties of questions like MCQs, fill in the blanks, match the following, true or false, short answer questions along with numerical problems, important formulas, exercises and assignments.
-The PDF of the NCERT Solutions for Class 12 Physics Chapter 15 helps you to understand the concepts clearly and helps you to retain knowledge for a longer period of time.
+This NCERT Solutions Class 12 Physics presents different types of questions like MCQs, fill in the blanks, match the following, true or false, short answer questions along with numerical problems, important formulas, exercises and assignments.
+The PDF of the NCERT Solutions for Class 12 Physics Chapter 15 helps you to understand the concepts clearly and retain information for a longer period of time.

 Q.1: Which of the following frequencies will be suitable for beyond-the horizon communication using sky waves?

 (1) 10 kHz

 (3) 1 GHz

 (2) 10 MHz